tranquilitybase-io/TranquilityBase/README.md

 ## Contributing
 <!-- explain to developers how to contribue work.
 See github guidelines https://help.github.com/en/github/building-a-strong-community/setting-guidelines-for-repository-contributors -->
+Click [here](https://github.com/tranquilitybase-io/TranquilityBase/wiki/Contribution-Guidelines) to see the contribution guidelines on the wiki.

 ## Credits
 <!-- Include a section for credits in order to highlight and link to the authors of your project. -->